SMSF Bitcoin Audit Guide

 Does multisig mean a third party has custody?

-No. The platform provides software and coordination; it does not hold or custody the Bitcoin.
+No. In this model the coordination platform provides software and coordination; it does not hold Bitcoin in a custodial capacity for the fund in the pooled-custodian sense.
 Assets are on the Bitcoin network and controlled by the key holders.
 No single party can unilaterally move funds.

 Do auditors need private keys or seed phrases?